 The bill amends section 2315.18 of the Revised Code to clarify the criteria for compensatory damages related to damaged vehicles in tort actions.
 It introduces specific guidelines for courts to follow when determining the amount of compensatory damages for vehicle damage, which include assessing the difference in fair market value before and after the damage, the cost of repairs if the vehicle is repairable, loss of use during repairs, and salvage value if the vehicle is not repairable.
-Additionally, it stipulates that insurers can only recover amounts actually distributed to insured parties in subrogation cases.
+Additionally, it stipulates that insurers can only recover amounts actually distributed to insured individuals in subrogation cases.

 Statutes affected: